Christine Swane: Artwork

 Inspired by French trends, particularly Henri Matisse, her earlier still lifes often depict indoor scenes or window sills with strong attention to detail.
 She slowly developed her own style creating more decorative, geometrical works with Cubist associations and thin transparent colouring, dominated by cool yellows, blues and greens.
-Over the years, she became an ever more sensitive Colourist, benefitting from her travels to France, the Netherlands, Belgium and England (1938), Italy (1957) and frequent trips to Sweden and Norway.
+Over the years, she became an ever more sensitive Colourist, benefiting from her travels to France, the Netherlands, Belgium and England (1938), Italy (1957) and frequent trips to Sweden and Norway.
 Her stays on Bornholm and in her summer house in the north of Jutland also influenced her style.

 In addition to still lifes, she painted portraits, landscapes and forest scenes.
 One of her most notable works is the mosaic depicting female gymnasts at the women's baths in Frederiksberg (1951) in a flat, geometrical style.
 Her interest in ceramics, possibly influenced by Willumsen, also developed considerably over the years as did her sculpture and needlework.
 From 1937, she exhibited her paintings with the Grønningen cooperative.
 In 1943, she was awarded the Eckersberg Medal.